ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

-# Deploy YDB On-Premises
+# Deploying a YDB cluster on virtual or physical servers

 This document describes how to deploy a multi-tenant YDB cluster on multiple servers.

-## Before you start {#before-start}
+## Before you begin {#before-start}

 ### Prerequisites {#requirements}

 Make sure you have SSH access to all servers.
 This is necessary to install artifacts and run the YDB binary file.
 Your network configuration must allow TCP connections on the following ports (by default):
 * 2135, 2136: GRPC for client-cluster interaction.
-* 19001, 19002 - Interconnect for intra-cluster node interaction.
+* 19001, 19002: Interconnect for intra-cluster node interaction.
 * 8765, 8766: The HTTP interface for cluster monitoring.

 <!--Check out the [Production checklist](../production_checklist.md) and the recommended cluster topology;-->

-Select the servers and disks to be used for data storage:
+Select the servers and disks for storing data:

-* Use the `block-4-2` fault tolerance model for cluster deployment in one availability zone (AZ).
+* Use the `block-4-2 `fault tolerance model for cluster deployment in one availability zone (AZ).
 To survive the loss of 2 nodes, use at least 8 nodes.
 * Use the `mirror-3-dc` fault tolerance model for cluster deployment in three availability zones (AZ).
 To survive the loss of 1 AZ and 1 node in another AZ, use at least 9 nodes.
 The number of nodes in each AZ should be the same.

 Run each static node on a separate server.

+For more information about hardware requirements, see [{#T}](../../cluster/system-requirements.md).

 ## Create a system user and a group to run {{ ydb-short-name }} under {#create-user}
 On each server where YDB will be running, execute:
 ```bash
 sudo groupadd ydb
 sudo useradd ydb -g ydb
 ```

 To make sure the {{ ydb-short-name }} server has access to block store disks to run, add the user to start the process under to the disk group.
 ```bash
 sudo usermod -aG disk ydb
 ```